Xilinx/Vitis_Libraries/docs/src/user_guide/L3/L3_benchmark_gemm.rst

 1.1 Introduction
 -----------------

 Intel® Math Kernel Library provides performance improvement of math functions, e.g. GEMM, when running with Intel processors.
-To compare with Xilinx's XFBLAS library, you can use our run-script (run_gemm_mkl.sh) to generate the data and performance benchmark.
+To compare with Xilinx's Vitis BLAS library, you can use our run-script (run_gemm_mkl.sh) to generate the data and performance benchmark.

 .. _MKL_benchmark: